 Tip #9: Tel Aviv Urban Food

-It feels like a visit to Israel, entering Tel Aviv Urban Food by Malka.
-Here gets the deep love for Middle Eastern cuisine, served right on the plate.
-The restaurant was recognized as one of the best in Warsaw, by Forbes, Gault Millau Poland and many more.
-Two locations in Warsaw serve Hummus, Falafel, Mezze plates and everything in between.
+The restaurant was recognized as one of the best in Warsaw by Forbes, Gault & Millau Poland, and many more.
+Two locations in Warsaw serve hummus, falafel, mezze plates, and everything in between.

-Tel Aviv Urban Food is not only a restaurant, but also a deli.
-In fact, the restaurant is proud to be the best-stocked Middle Eastern delicacies in Warsaw.
-Middle Eastern mezze, dips, a good variety of olives and baklava, but also spices are available, to serve your own spread at home, or maybe for a late night snack in the hotel room.
-Like many other Israeli restaurants, they have a separate ‘vege’ menu, entirely vegan.
+Middle Eastern mezze, dips, a good variety of olives, and baklava, but also spices, are available to serve your own spread at home or maybe for a late-night snack in your hotel room.
+Like many other Israeli restaurants, they have a separate ‘vege’ menu that is entirely vegan.

 -

-Mon – Sat: 10 am – 10 pm
+Fri + Sat: 11 am – 10 pm

 Sun: 12 pm – 8 pm - 15 Zgrupowania AK Street, 01-943 Warsaw